galtproject/galtproject-docs/en/Whitepaper.md

 ![Off-chain double ownership check when creating Token for Land plot, Building or Room](https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-vector-07-big.png)

 Smart contract uses three methods to uniquely verify the intersection of polygons:
 - "ray casting algorithm" to determine the occurrence of one of the vertices of the polygon in another polygon;
 - intersection of two lines in the plane to determine the fact of intersection of the edges of the polygons;
 - occurrence of a point along the height coordinate in the interval.

 #### Sidechain sollution
 The problem can be solved completely on-chain.
 In this case, the initial creation of tokens of land plots and real estate objects occurs on the sidechain, in which a large volume of calculations can be performed.
-Such a sidechain could be the blockchain on Parity Substrate.
+Such a sidechain could be the blockchain on Parity Substrate or Cosmos SDK or any other.
 During the initial creation of the token, the Validator nodes check for intersections and confirm the creation of the token.

 ![Sidechain double ownership check when creating Token for Land plot, Building or Room](https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-1.2-vector-11-big.png)